 Did you know about the Kids Ski Free Program?
 Kids 12 and younger can ski and ride for free every day, all season long with just two or more nights of lodging booked through the resort, no blackout dates.

-When the kids aren't skiing they can enjoy KIDTOPIA.
-The "World’s Largest Snow Fort" is now a calling card for Keystone.
+When the kids aren't skiing they can enjoy the "World’s Largest Snow Fort" and a brand new SECOND snow fort in the Mountain House base area.
 They build it on Dercum Mountain each December and it continues to get bigger and better every year.
 Think of it as the ultimate snow playground at 11,640 feet above sea level.
 There are tunnels, slides and mazes within the walls.
 Ski school will visit it and it's free to guests with lift access.
 It's a must-visit on the mountain and just one of the thousands of reasons kids love this place.
-Head to the Keyston website to get daily Kidtopia events www.keystoneresort.com

 It's not just for kids.
 There is a ton of terrain for experts to play in too!
 As for the grown-ups, we were in for a bigger treat on our first visit.
 Our guide for the day was Dan Dacey--a ski instructor that has worked with Keystone for 24 years.
 Mr. Momtrends is an expert skier and I am advanced.
 Dan was able to help both of us make vast improvements in our 6 hours together.
 Plus he showed us some terrain we might have otherwise missed.
 If you can swing the $700+ fee for the day, this is an investment in skiing that you won't regret.